 - 3.8.
 The Proposed Development is committed to providing local supply chain opportunities during the construction phase on areas such as fencing and road infrastructure.
 Assuming at least 30% of the jobs are taken by local people, the remaining 70% will be taken by people outside of the local area.
 These workers are likely to stay in the local area during construction and will spend money on accommodation and food and drink.
 It is therefore possible to estimate how much the construction workers will spend in the local area, thus supporting local businesses. - 3.9.
 The build phase is expected to last nine months and 49 jobs supported on-site at the peak of the programme could be taken by workers from outside of Swansea (70% of the overall maximum of 70 on-site jobs).
 Workers from outside the area will be staying in hotels, B&B's, rented dwellings etc. during the build phase.
 They will also be spending money in shops, bars, restaurants, etc. - 3.10.
-Over the build period of nine months, the number of workers from outside the area will increase over time and it is assumed the peak will be reached in months four, five and six.
 Based on a scenario that for month one 21 workers will be on-site, for month two there will be 30 workers on-site, for month three there will be 35 workers on site, for months four to six there will be 49 workers on-site and for months seven, eight and nine this will go back down to 35, 30 and 21 workers respectively.
-Assuming each worker spends around £75 per day12 on accommodation, food and drink etc. and there are 21.75 working days in a month, it is estimated that during the nine-month construction phase, construction employees from outside the local area could spend around £0.5million at local businesses.
-This will help support the 1,760 accommodation, food & drink and retail businesses that operate within Swansea13.
+Assuming each worker spends around £75 per day14 on accommodation, food and drink etc. and there are 21.75 working days in a month, it is estimated that during the nine-month construction phase, construction employees from outside the local area could spend around £0.5million at local businesses.
+This will help support the 1,760 accommodation, food & drink and retail businesses that operate within Swansea15.